 Cilla Lee-Jenkins: This Book is a Classic by Susan Tan, illustrated by Dana Wulfekotte

-Cilla is a spunky heroine with relatable problems: new sibling, best friend squabbles, and scared of the dark.
+Cilla is a spunky heroine with relatable problems: a new sibling, best friend squabbles, and scared of the dark.
 But she also brings something new to the table that characters like Ramona or Clementine do not.
-The questions from strangers because of her racial ambiguity, tensions between in-laws perhaps due to her parents mixed race marriage, and how food is the great bridge between cultures.
-This is not a middle grade book for just mixed race kids.
-This is a book for any kid, but mixed race kids will especially appreciate Cilla’s perspective.
+The questions from strangers because of her racial ambiguity, tensions between in-laws perhaps due to her parents’ mixed-race marriage, and how food is the great bridge between cultures.
+This is not a middle-grade book for just mixed-race kids.
+This is a book for any kid, but mixed-race kids will especially appreciate Cilla’s perspective.

-The sequel to Cilla Lee-Jenkins: Future Author Extraordinaire starts with a Chinese New Year celebration at Chinatown.
+The sequel to Cilla Lee-Jenkins: Future Author Extraordinaire starts with a Chinese New Year celebration in Chinatown.
 Cilla dresses in red, receives a red envelope, distributes good luck oranges throughout the house, watches a lion dance parade, and eats a mooncake.
-This is her year to be a big sister, overcome her fears, be more “Chinese,” and participate in her aunt’s wedding as a flower girl. [chapter book, ages 8 and up]
+This is her year to be a big sister, overcome her fears, be more “Chinese,” and participate in her aunt’s wedding as a flower girl. [middle grade, ages 8 and up]

 The Way to Bea by Kat Yeh

 I had trouble attaching to this character but I think that it’s just me.
-Bea was a little to passive for me without a strong enough personality in this coming of age middle school story of a girl adrift both at school as her friendships shift and at home, as she becomes a big sister.
-Some of the story threads didn’t feel realistic to me like the note hiding and discomfort being a big sister given that the age gap is twelve or thirteen years. [chapter book, ages 8 and up]
+Bea was a little too passive for me without a strong enough personality in this coming-of-age middle school story of a girl adrift both at school as her friendships shift and at home, as she becomes a big sister.
+Some of the story threads didn’t feel realistic to me like the note hiding and discomfort being a big sister given that the age gap is twelve or thirteen years. [middle grade, ages 8 and up]

 Step Up To the Plate Maria Singh by Uma Krishnaswami

 Maria Singh is half Mexican, half Indian battling sexism and racism during WW2 in central California as her teacher forms a new softball team at school despite limited support including Maria’s parents.
-This mixed race combination is based on a little-known chapter of American history set in a community whose families made multicultural choices before the word had been invented because of mixed-race laws at the time.
-Uma Krishnaswami draws the reader into this world such that you feel like you are at an exciting ball game where you scream your head off. [chapter book, ages 8 and up]
+This mixed-race combination is based on a little-known chapter of American history set in a community whose families made multicultural choices before the word had been invented because of mixed-race laws at the time.
+Uma Krishnaswami draws the reader into this world such that you feel like you are at an exciting ball game where you scream your head off. [middle grade, ages 8 and up]

 Wing and Claw: Beast of Stone by Linda Sue Park